FabianMeul/react-native-touch-outside/README.md

 # React Native Touch Outside

-Utility library to handle outside touches in React Native
+Utility library to handle outside touches in React Native.
+It provides components that trigger a callback when a touch-event is registered outside of themselves or their children.

 ## Installation